IBM-SkillsAcademy/big-data-eng-2020/scripts/big-data-ecosystem/readme.md

 By default, some of the services have the maintenance mode turned on.
 These services are not required for the BDE course.
 By clicking "Start All", Ambari will try to start all services except the ones with maintenance mode turned on.
 The sign <img src="Maintenance%20Mode.png" width="20" height="20" /> beside the service name indicate it has maintenance mode turned on.

+Services that should be stopped and put in maintenance mode for BigData Ecosystem Course:
+* Accumulo
+* SmartSense
+* IBM Db2 Big SQL
+* Druid
+* Big SQL Console

 --------------------------------------------------------------
-3- Starting hadoop services for BSQ Course
+3- Starting hadoop services for BigSQL Course
 --------------------------------------------------------------
-The following steps assumes you have followed the steps to start the cluster for BDE Course (see above).
+The following steps assumes you have followed the steps to start the cluster for BigData Ecosystem Course (see above).
 1. Start Ambari Web UI (http://hostname:8080) and login with with Ambari admin user (**\<Ambari_Admin\>**/**\<Ambari_Admin_password\>**)
 2. Stop <B>Spark2</B> service:
    a.
 Click **\>** next to Services to expand